How the Xero grad program invests in you

 What to expect from the Xero grad program

 The grad program is a year-long experience that varies depending on what type of role you’re applying for.
-Our technical grads – engineers, developers, data specialists – rotate through four different areas of Xero and experience different tech stacks and teams.
-Our design and business grads tend to stay in one or two teams for the whole year, as this fits better with the type of work they do.
-For more information, attend an event or book a 10-minute session to chat to our team.
+Our technical grads – engineers, developers, data specialists – rotate through three different areas of Xero and experience different tech stacks and teams.
+Our design grads tend to stay in one or two teams for the whole year, as this fits better with the type of work they do.
+For more information, send us an email at 'firstname.lastname@example.org' and we'll get back to you to run through anything you need when applications open

 Learning and development during the grad program